-When you request a loan to a bank, it considers your income (including fixed and variable pay), your expenses, and your credit history, which allows knowing how punctual and constant you are with the payments of your bank obligations.
+When you request a loan from a bank or a creditor like Funding Circle (check out an in-depth funding circle review here), it considers your income (including fixed and variable pay), your expenses, and your credit history, which allows knowing how punctual and constant you are with the payments of your bank obligations.

 Remember that before applying for a loan, it is necessary to know your level of indebtedness, both for banking procedures and to see if it is convenient for you to get into debt at that time.
 So, in summary, good debt is one that you can pay without feeling suffocated by the amount, responsibility, and most of all, a debt you took to obtain something better, like business expansion.
 A good business debt will pay itself with your revenue.

 Good business debt is worth assuming.
 ITIN loans, for example, are the best option for undocumented immigrants.
 Most likely, they won’t find that type of financing in traditional institutions.
 Companies who offer this know the business owner’s circumstances and ask for flexible requirements.

 Some good reasons to fill an application are:

 Use it to train yourself professionally or make a large purchase, which would take you a long time to acquire if you only did it with your resources.

 Cover a Shortage

 Pay an extraordinary or urgent expense that you cannot cover with the funds you currently have but that you can pay in a short period, thanks to your income.

 Acquire Consumer Debt